peteroupc/html3dutil/doc/tutorial-shapes.md

         var shape = new H3DU.Shape(meshBuffer);

-2. You may also set the `Shape`'s color, appearance, and position, using the examples below:

-    Examples for setting appearance:

-        shape.setColor("red"); // set the color to a CSS color shape.setColor("#338845"); // set the color to an HTML color shape.setColor(0.2,0.5,1); // set the color to its RGB values, each from 0 to 1
-        // set material parameters (NOTE: if the mesh defines its own colors they
-        // will override diffuse reflection given below) shape.setMaterial(new H3DU.Material({
-     "ambient":"blue",
-     "diffuse":"blue",
-     "specular":"white",
-     "shininess":30}));
-        // set material parameters: ambient, diffuse,
-        // specular, shininess, emission
-        shape.setMaterial(new H3DU.Material({
-     "ambient":"lime",
-     "diffuse":"lime",
-     "specular":"white",
-     "emission":[0.2,0.2,0.2],
-     "shininess":30}));
-        // set a texture; this requires the mesh to have texture
-        // coordinates assigned to each vertex
-        shape.setTexture("texture.png");

-    Examples for setting position and transformation:

-        // move the shape 2 units along X axis, 4 units along Y axis,
-        // and 5 units along Z axis
-        shape.setPosition(2,4,5);
-        // same, but passing an array
-        shape.setPosition([2,4,5]);
-        // rotate the shape 40 units about X axis, 20 units about Y axis,
-        // and 50 units about Z axis
-        shape.setQuaternion(H3DU.MathUtil.quatFromTaitBryan(40,20,50));
-        // rotate the shape 20 units about Y axis shape.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));
-        // scale the shape by 2x in all axes shape.setScale(2,2,2);
-        // same, but passing an array
-        shape.setScale([2,2,2]);

     Note that `setPosition`, `setQuaternion`, and `setScale` don't change the vertices of the underlying mesh the shape uses, but rather set up a <a href="tutorial-glmath.md">_transformation matrix_</a> that adjusts each vertex